 Includes & Excludes

-- 3 Nights accommodation in a cosy double room
+- 3 Nights accommodation at the 5* The Rubens at the Palace in a Cosy Double room

 - Full English Breakfast daily